-The Company's condensed interim financial statements for the third quarter ended May 31, 2012 include reconciliations from our previous Canadian GAAP reporting to IFRS for our opening statement of financial position as at September 1, 2010, our comparative statements of financial position as at September 1, 2010, May 31, 2011 and August 31, 2011.
-There are no significant differences between IFRS and Canadian GAAP in connection with the Company's statements of comprehensive loss and cash flows for the three and nine month periods ended May 31, 2011 or for the year ended August 31, 2011.
+The Company's consolidated financial statements for the year ended August 31, 2012 include reconciliations from our previous Canadian GAAP reporting to IFRS to our statement of financial position as at September 1, 2010 and August 31, 2011.
+There are no significant differences between IFRS and Canadian GAAP in connection with the Company's statements of comprehensive loss and cash flows.

-The Company's significant accounting policies under IFRS are disclosed in our condensed consolidated interim financial statements for the third quarter of 2012, and resulting accounting changes are highlighted in our reconciliations from previous Canadian GAAP reporting.
+The Company's significant accounting policies under IFRS are disclosed in our consolidated financial statements for the year ended August 31, 2012 and resulting accounting changes are highlighted in our reconciliations from previous Canadian GAAP reporting.